by Claire Liboureau

 What earnings were farmers making selling their cocoa and sugar on Fairtrade terms for KitKat?

 - The Fairtrade Minimum Price is a price safety net for farmers that kicks in when the market crashes.
 This is currently active in cocoa and has been protecting Fairtrade farmers for the last two years.
-The Fairtrade Minimum Price is $2,400 per tonne (i.e. £1,944 per tonne) and 100% of the minimum price goes to the farmer.
-This is guaranteed for cocoa farmers.
+The Fairtrade Minimum Price is $2,400 per tonne of cocoa (i.e. £1,944 per tonne).

 - The Fairtrade Premium is a transparent, clear, additional amount of money.
 100% of the Fairtrade Premium goes to the co-operatives whose members – the farmers – decide democratically for themselves how to spend it.
 The Fairtrade Premium is $240 (i.e. £194) per tonne for cocoa and $60 (i.e. £49) per tonne for sugar.

 - Given the number of KitKats sold in the UK and their cocoa and sugar content, this represents respectively £1.37 million and £583,000 in Fairtrade Premium.
 This means that, with KitKat Fairtrade, each year cocoa and sugar farmers receive a total of £1.95 million in Fairtrade Premium.